-The world stands on the brink of a new cold war, thanks to Russia’s invasion of Ukraine — of the Crimean Peninsula.
-The conflict calls for short history of the two nations and of the peninsula.
+The world risks a new cold war thanks to Russia’s invasion of Ukraine — of the Crimean Peninsula.
+The conflict calls for short history of the two nations and of Crimea.

-- Precursors of modern Russia and Ukraine.
-Rus/Russian power began to recover during the late 1200’s, under several small principalities.
-New cities took power in the north, particularly Moscow, which eventually threw off Mongol rule and grew into the giant state we call Russia.
-The Grand Duchy of Moscow came into its own around 1300, when the Russian Orthodox patriarch moved the Church’s headquarters from Kiev to Moscow.
 Around the same time, a new post-Rus state rose in the south, in modern-day Ukraine.
 But it never gained real independence.
 Eventually, the Poles and Lithuanians replaced the Mongols as the country’s foreign rulers.
-The Ukrainians generally lived under foreign rule from then on, until quite recently.
-Separated from the other Russians, the Ukrainians developed their own culture.
-Today, we recognize Ukrainian as an independent language, though Ukrainians and Russians understand each other pretty well (like Swedes and Danes, for instance).
+The Ukrainians generally lived under foreign rule from then on, until the late 20th Century.
+Separated from the other Kievan Rus descendants, the Ukrainians developed their own culture.
+Today, Ukrainian is an independent language, though Ukrainians and Russians can sometimes understand each other — like Spanish and Italian speakers.

-- Russian & Soviet Ukraine.
-During the late 1600’s, the Russian czar became one of the foreign monarchs ruling parts of Ukraine.
+During the late 1600’s, the Russian czar conquered parts of Ukraine and became one of its several foreign monarchs.
 And Russia’s share grew over the centuries.
 By the end of World War II, the Russian Empire — by then transformed into the Soviet Union — held all of modern Ukraine.
 Generally, Russian rule aimed at stamping out or limiting Ukrainian culture, for fear the Ukrainians would seek their own nation.

 - Map: Kievan Rus, 1220-1240, from SeikoEn (without endorsement), reproduced from Wikimedia Commons